 Margaret Catley-Carlson was President of the Canadian International Development Agency and the Population Council, and from 1989 to 1992 Canada’s Deputy Minister of Health and Welfare.

-The Rt Hon. the Lord Boateng PC DL was brought up in the UK and Ghana.
 A lawyer by training, Paul Boateng was a UK Member of Parliament, a Cabinet Minister as Chief Secretary to the Treasury, and UK High Commissioner to South Africa.
 He serves in the House of Lords and in a wide range of organizations internationally.
-Until 2019, for example, he chaired the Nairobi-based Africa Enterprise Challenge Fund.
-This multi-donor development fund supports small farmers and rural communities in 26 countries by investing in agribusiness and renewable energy.
-Lord Boateng also chairs the private-public NPO Water and Sanitation for the Urban Poor.
 He sits on the Board of the UK-regulated Ghana International Bank and the Health Advisory Board of Gilead Sciences, USA.
 His other charity chairs include Book Aid International, the English Speaking Union, and the International Foundation of the Duke of Edinburgh’s Award.
-A Methodist lay preacher, he is married to Janet.
-They have five children and seven grandchildren.

 Shenggen Fan is now a Chair Professor at China Agricultural University in Beijing.
 He had previously worked for 11 years as Director-General of the International Food Policy Research Institute in Washington, D.C., which he joined in 1995.
 Here's what he told us in a 2019 interview.